kind-sol/Skylines/README.md

-# skylines
+# Skylines
-Smart City solution for data visualization
+Smart City solution for data visualization and data predictions.